-Throughout the change to Moodle, OIT Academic Computing will be offering workshops and one-on-one consultations to help instructors convert their courses and get started using Moodle.
+Throughout the change to Moodle, IT offered, and continues to offer workshops and one-on-one consultations to help instructors convert their courses and get started using Moodle.
 We also have a large collection of Moodle support articles available for self help.

 - To register for our ongoing Moodle workshops instructors can go to: https://etna.oit.umass.edu/public/workshops .

 Content conversion and training for Fall 2011 Moodle Pilot.

 Moodle available for teaching (limited to 350 instructors).

 Content conversion and training for final exit from Blackboard Vista (SPARK).

 Teaching in Blackboard Vista (SPARK) by special request only.